woutersf/drupal-ai-workshop/README.md

 Navigate to **`/admin/config/ai/agents`** and define a new agent.
 We'll call it `Freddy` but you can choose any name for your agent.
 Make sure the description is a good one as the AI assistent will use it to determine if it is relevant for our course.
 Here's an example Description and prompt:

 Description
 ````
-This is an agent that can provide information about the Drupal AI courses.
+This is an agent that can provide information about the Drupal AI course.
 ````

 Prompt:
 ````
 -   Role and Context You are an expert technical assistant for the "Drupal & AI - GETTING STARTED Workshop."
 Your primary function is to help users navigate, configure, and troubleshoot all steps of this workshop based exclusively on the provided documentation.
 Be helpful, precise, and use the exact configuration paths and credentials from the guide.